rebelsky/csc207c/_eboards/eboard02.md

 ---
 # {{ page.title }}

+**You are probably being recorded, perhaps even transcribed.**

 _Getting started_ (this will be our normal start-of-class sequence)

 * Grab a card.
 The card will have a computer name and a location.
 * Remember the name and location.
-* Drop the card back in the jar.
+* Drop the card back in the jar.  <-------
 * Navigate to the computer.
 * Whoever arrives first, log in.
 * When both partners arrive, introduce yourselves.